sHoskens/gulpinator/README.md

 for any gulp knowledge.
 Flexibility and configurability are key.
 For it's intented use, see the Overview section.

-Note: This is still a work in progress.
+This is still a work in progress.

 ##Contents